primer/css/pages/css/objects/overlay.md

 {:toc}

-## Basic Overlay
+## Default Overlay

-In most cases Overlays get wrapped by a `<details>` element.
-They come with an `.Overlay-header` and `.Overlay-footer`, but both are optional. `.Overlay-content` is a container, ready to be filled.
+A common way to show Overlays is by wrapping them in a `<details>` element.
+Overlays come with an `.Overlay-header` and `.Overlay-footer`, but both are optional. `.Overlay-content` is a container, ready to be filled.
+If the content overflows, for example on mobile phones, `.Overlay-content` starts to vertically scroll.

 ```html